SPECTATORS at games - Both teams must be on one side of the field with all spectators on the other.

 DOGS AND FIELDS - Dogs are not allowed on soccer fields at any time (games or practices).
 This includes all city and school fields.

-PLAYER PICK UPS - If your U14-U18 team is going to be short, you may pick up players from the age group below as per the Guidelines.
+PLAYER PICK UPS - If your team is going to be short, you may pick up players from the age group below (with coach approval) as per the Guidelines (can only have one sub including the pick up player).
 If this still doesn't work, we encourage coaches to do what they can so the players that ARE available and show up still have the opportunity to play, even if it's a modified form of a game.
-The minimum number of players required to start at a game is 7.
+The minimum number of players required to start at a U11-18 game is 7.
 Click HERE for Player Pickup Guidelines.
+Players may not miss their own game to play for another team.
+Players may not be brought up for Kelowna Cup, Super-8 Soccerfest or Mini Jamboree.

 TOURNAMENTS AND PLAYER PICK UPS - Click here for COYSA's rules and regulations for teams going to tournaments.
 The roster forms for picking up players for a tournament are HERE or HERE.